andygock/dh-api/README.md

 A Dreamhost API PHP script used for bulk editing of email filters.

-There is no real convenient way of adding email filters by the web panel interface, as it is pretty much limited to one addition at a time via a web form.
+There is currently no real convenient way of adding email filters by the web panel interface, as it is pretty much limited to one addition at a time via a web form.
 This was written to solve this problem.
-This is essential to manage spam filters which may have lots of entries.
+This can be used to manage spam filters which may have lots of entries.

 ### How to use:

 * Create a file `.api_key` with your API key inside.
+This should be in the same directory as the script `dh-api.php`
-* In Dreamhost panel, you must have email filters added to your API key access rules
+* In Dreamhost panel, you must have email filters added to your API key access rules.

 ## Examples of usage